 Link copied!

-The case relates to longstanding federal protections established under the Health Insurance Portability and Accountability Act (HIPAA).
-In Texas, Attorney General Ken Paxton is challenging a 24-year-old regulation that serves as the foundation for medical privacy nationwide, as well as a 2024 rule strengthening reproductive health care privacy.
+The case relates to federal protections established under the Health Insurance Portability and Accountability Act (HIPAA).
+Attorney General Ken Paxton is challenging a 24-year-old regulation that serves as the foundation for medical privacy nationwide, as well as a 2024 rule strengthening reproductive health care privacy.
 Reproductive health information is particularly sensitive and jeopardized by recent uncertainty arising from legal changes and differences in laws between and among states.

-Read the amicus brief.
+Read the motion.

 Related Legal Cases